xieyuheng/x-editor/README.md

 [ [Website](https://editor.fidb.app) ]

-A text editor embedded in the browser.
+A text editor embedded in the browser, while still can edit your local files.

-- Access user's local file system.
+- Preview Markdown.
-- Preview Markdown files.
+- View image.
-- View image files.
+- Listen audio.

 Currently we support Chromium-based browsers (such as Chrome, Edge and Opera).